openconfig/public/doc/interface_subinterface.md

-interface, the configuration of separate IPv4 and IPv6 subinterfaces with no specified encapsulations is invalid - since in this case there is ambiguity as to which OpenConfig `subinterface` entities map to the "default" subinterface's config on the device. (i.e., OpenConfig `subinterface` 4 and 6 configured on `GigabitEthernet42` would potentially both map into configuration and state directly under `GigabitEthernet` in the native schema).
+interface, the configuration of separate IPv4 and IPv6 subinterfaces with no specified encapsulations is invalid - since in this case there is ambiguity as to which OpenConfig `subinterface` entities map to the "default" subinterface's config on the device. (i.e., OpenConfig `subinterface` index 4 and 6 configured on `GigabitEthernet42` would potentially both map into configuration and state directly under `GigabitEthernet` in the native schema).
 Conversely, a single subinterface that specifies both IPv4 and IPv6 addresses is valid, since this unambiguously maps to the "default" subinterface on these systems.